brsr/antitile/docs/conway.rst

 instance, a truncated cube may be denoted `tC`, where `t` is the truncate operation and `C` is a cube.
 Initially there was not much theory supporting Conway operations, but [Brinkmann]_'s paper provides a framework.
-This text is an attempt to use Brinkmann's work to find ways to better quantify and analyze Conway operators.
+This text is an attempt to use Brinkmann's work to find ways to quantify, analyze, and expand Conway operators.

 Preliminaries
 -------------